Nowadays, Paladin leveling is easy. Paladins are now the weapon of choice for many roles, giving the class great flexibility.

 - Always log out in an Inn, for the Rested XP Bonus.

-Getting your Paladin Leveled Fast
+Getting your Paladin Leveled to the Cap, Fast

 As you have noticed there are thousands of quests in the World of Warcraft and a few zillion monsters to slay (not even including other players.)
 Keeping track of all those quests, looking up the details and figuring out where to go and what to do can become a drag.
-Mists of Pandaria adds another five levels to the equation.

 Brand new to WoW?
 Heirlooms from head to toe?
 Using Recruit a Friend?
 No sweat!
-Dugi’s has you covered and you will never again wonder where to go or what to do.
+Zygor’s has you covered and you will never again wonder where to go or what to do.
 You will probably never even need to look at your quest log again.